KeFx/Mark-Analysis-System/README.md

 *Otherwise the source code is under folder "Mark Analysis System", called "Program.vb"

-More specific program features can be found in features_doc.docx
+More specific program features can be found in features_doc.docx <br/>
-- [x] (*note: To edit a students' results that has been stored already just enter data like normal and it will overwrite.)
+(*note: To edit a students' results that has been stored already just enter data like normal and it will overwrite.)*